ANNUAL ALLIANCE REPORT

 Implementation Team Members

-Cleveland Area OSHA Office, COSE (Council of Smaller Enterprises), Ohio Bureau of Workers' Compensation and OSHA On-Site Consultation Program
+Cleveland Area OSHA Office, COSE (Council of Smaller Enterprises), Ohio Bureau of Workers' Compensation (BWC) and OSHA On-Site Consultation Program.

-COSE utilizes the services of SCT (Safety Control Technologies), a consulting company that assists member companies with safety and health issues, such as developing programs, providing training and assisting with OSHA regulations and compliance.
+COSE utilizes the services of SCT (Safety Controls Technology), a consulting company that assists member companies with safety and health issues, such as developing safety programs, providing safety training and assisting with OSHA regulations and compliance.

 Implementation Team Meetings

-(Throughout the year, many informal phone conversations were held between the team members regarding the above meetings and the progress of the alliance)
+(The above dates were all in person meetings held to plan and prepare for alliance activities.
+Throughout the year, many informal phone conversations were also held between the team members regarding the above meetings and the progress of the alliance)